pnijjar/google-calendar-helpers/README.md

 Caveats
 -------

 - The code is not production ready.
-Among other things there is no test coverage.
+Among other things there is not much test coverage.
 There are no error messages.
 - Because it uses an API key, you can only generate feeds for public calendars.
 - This project is colonialist: it has only been tested in English, in